 In the age of information, where news spreads across the world via the internet in a matter of minutes, it’s easy for any press office to claim they have global impact.
 But for the SMC, international reach has truly become one of the most exciting aspects of our work.
-The emergence of a network of sister centres based on the UK SMC is rapidly gaining credibility on a worldwide stage, with SMCs now well-established in Australia, New Zealand, Canada and Japan (see below).
+The emergence of a network of sister centres based on the UK SMC is rapidly gaining credibility on a worldwide stage, with SMCs now well-established in Australia, New Zealand, Germany, Canada and Japan (see below).
 And as we continue to welcome interest from around the globe, from the US to India, the family looks set to grow.

 Clearly there are serious challenges in adapting the unique SMC model to such a wide variety of countries, but the success of the centres that already exist confirms how well the model works.
 Key to that success is a core commitment to independence, and a freedom from institutional brand or agenda.
 Each of the SMCs joining the global network has signed up to an SMC Charter underlining these guiding principles, and they have worked hard to earn the trust of journalists and scientists alike.
 They are able to fulfil the crucial need to inject accurate, evidence-based information into the headlines when science is in the eye of the storm.